The Mobility Preparation Phase

 How Millies App helps

 The app notices the shifts before you might.
-When wake windows are stretching out, when a nap is quietly dropping away, when feeds are spacing out — Millies surfaces those changes calmly, so you can lean into the new rhythm instead of fighting the old one.
+When wake windows are stretching out, when a nap is quietly dropping away, when feeds are spacing out — Millies App surfaces those changes calmly, so you can lean into the new rhythm instead of fighting the old one.

 A gentle reminder